The Big Store.

 Each year, Hudson's unfurled the biggest American flag in the world, which hung over the Woodward Avenue side of the building.
-Each Armistice Day, starting in 1923, and for other patriotic holidays, a team was required to roll out the 3,700-square-foot Old Glory, which featured stars that were half a foot tall.
+Each Armistice Day, starting in 1923, and for other patriotic holidays, a team was required to roll out the 3,700-square-foot Old Glory.
+Each star was 5.5 feet tall and each stripe was 8 feet wide.
+The entire flag measured 235 feet long and 104 feet high.
 One mile of rope was needed to hang it.

 The original flag was last used in 1949, and was replaced the following year with a seven-story version that required a team of 55 men to hang it.

 Its final unveiling was on Flag Day in June 1976, for the country's bicentennial.
 For the celebration, Woodward Avenue was closed so that the Detroit Symphony Orchestra could perform for the masses.

 The flag was then donated to the Smithsonian, where it sat in storage for several years because the institute had no way to display the beastly Stars and Stripes for the public.
 It was then given to a flag conservator, where it continued to deteriorate in storage.
 In 1990, Dayton Hudson gave permission for the flag to be properly destroyed.